-Even before you know how to choose the best shoulder cage for your camera, you’ll likely know that this equipment is great for portability.
+Even before you know how to choose the best shoulder rig or camera cage, you’ll likely know that this equipment is great for portability.
 Sure, a camera pedestal provides the operator more movement than the average tripod.
-However, shoulder cages provide more flexibility because, in many ways, the operator acts as the pedestal.
+However, shoulder rigs provide more flexibility because, in many ways, the operator acts as the pedestal.
 Pedestals are great in the right applications, but the versatility and compact size of camera cages are sometimes what the day’s shoot calls for.

-Plus, shoulder cages help video productions utilize flexible camera placement and professional-grade images through one convenient device.
+Plus, shoulder rigs help video productions utilize flexible camera placement and professional-grade images through one convenient device.
 So, dive into a shoulder cage’s specifications and find the weight.

 Always Test the Tech